ASU logo

 Larry Orr (ASU) and Govindjee (UIUC)

-This review presents relevant information on photosynthesis-related web sites grouped into several categories: (1) group sites, (2) sites by subject, (3) individual researcher’s sites, (4) sites for educators and students, and (5) other useful sites.
-Because of time and length restrictions, as well as the dynamic nature of the Web, it is impossible to include every worthy web site in this review.
-Thus, we will highlight a few of the sites that we think epitomize the best the Web has to offer.
+This educational review presents relevant information on photosynthesis-related information grouped into several categories: (a) group sites, (b) sites by subject, (c) individual researcher’s sites, (d) sites for educators and students, and (e) other useful sites.
+Because of time and length restrictions, as well as the dynamic nature of the Web, it is impossible to include every worthy Web site in this review.
+Thus, we highlight a few of the sites that we think epitomize the best the Web has to offer.
 Sites chosen for discussion will usually have a significant amount of information on one or more photosynthesis research areas and may include illustrations, movies and links to other sites of importance.
 Our sincere apologies to anyone whose site we have overlooked.
-(If the reader is aware of any good sites that are not mentioned in this article, we (larry.orr@asu.edu and gov@uiuc.edu) would like to be informed so we can include it in our web-based version of this review.)
+(If the reader is aware of a good site, which is not mentioned in this article, we (larry.orr@asu.edu and gov@illinois.edu) would like to be informed so we can include it in the ongoing revisions to this Web-based version of the review.)

 References